Rated 4/5 stars by our editorial team

-See additional details for Discover it® chrome for Students
+See additional details for Discover it® Student chrome

 See additional details for Citi ThankYou® Preferred Card for College Students

-See additional details for Discover it® for Students
+See additional details for Discover it® Student Cash Back

 *General Disclaimer: See the online credit card application for details about terms and conditions.
 We make every effort to maintain accurate information.
 However, all credit card information is presented without warranty.
 To confirm terms and conditions, click the "Apply Now" button and review info on the secure credit card terms page.

 Share your experiences, tips and tricks with us!